-Staying in the busy city of Kuala Lumpur gives me not only stress but constant and terrible headaches.
+Staying in the busy city of Kuala Lumpur gives me not only stress but constant and terrible headaches which can be remedied by items like those on CBD UK.
 Lately, starting from October, the rain here keeps pouring like there’s no tomorrow and it’s getting harder and harder to get my laundry to dry.
 At the office, I finally can get some rest after the hectic month of September when the radio surveys was running.
 So, Fann & I took the liberty to travel down south to Bali in the month of October.
 It’s my first time to Bali.

 We got our tickets during the Big Sale from Air Asia about 10 months earlier.
 Traffic to buy the tickets were overwhelming.
 We started our big adventure to the Air Asia website at the launch at 12am.
 After around 2 hours and using 2 of our computers and 6 browsers, we managed to get into the booking area.
 Only to find that our Banks in Malaysia cannot make any transactions from 12am to 6am.
 It was a total waste and we were such idiots not knowing such basic knowledge.
 At 5:30am, we woke up and we managed to book our tickets for Bali.
 We were so happy but too tired to even go on to work in the morning.
 Well e visa Kosovo are very kind for any kind of help related to the visa